5 Helpful Tips To Do Fasting When Breastfeeding

 1. How long can I fast while breastfeeding?

 Currently, there are no specific guidelines for the duration of fasting for a breastfeeding woman.
 However, it is recommended to keep shorter fasting windows no more than 14 hours because nursing women need more calories.
 If the caloric intake is low, it can negatively impact the milk supply and energy level.
+You may experience fatigue during breastfeeding, and it will impact the health of both mother and baby.
 Other alternatives for fasting include eating smaller meals, avoiding processed food, and eating whole foods like fruits and vegetables.

 2. How long can my breastfed infant go without eating?